Chapter 8. SQL-Invoked Routines

 SELECT udavg(id) FROM customers GROUP BY lastname;

 In the example below, the function returns an array that contains all the values passed for the aggregated column.
+The first iteration creates an array with the first value, which is appended with a new value in each iteration.
 For use with longer arrays, you can optimise the function by defining a larger array in the first iteration, and using the TRIM_ARRAY function on the RETURN to cut the array to size.
 This function is similar to the built-in ARRAY_AGG function

 CREATE AGGREGATE FUNCTION array_aggregate(IN val VARCHAR(100), IN flag boolean, INOUT buffer VARCHAR(100) ARRAY, INOUT counter INT)